Flashness123/photo-roulette/README.md

 # Pic Roulette

 A multiplayer party game where you guess whose picture is on the screen.
-Everyone adds some of their own photos, then you take turns guessing who each one belongs to — quick, silly, and best with friends.

-It's a real, published game — you can download it from the Google Play Store under the name **Pic Roulette**.
+Download it from the Google Play Store under the name **Pic Roulette**.

 I built and shipped the whole thing myself: the mobile app, the multiplayer that keeps everyone's game in sync, and the backend behind it.